Skip to main content

 Add helpful descriptions that appear in AI responses and tooltips:

-• What the metric measures
+• What the metric or column measures

 • How it’s calculated